meaganruan/CISC3130-Assignment-1/README.md

 Printed outputs into a separate text file.

 I chose to use linked lists because it was easier to use since there isn't a fixed size for it.
+To drop duplicates, I made the original artist list as a hash set because it only takes in the first occurring unique values.